eduardolujan/mappers/docs/index.md

 **[Documentation](https://proofit404.github.io/mappers/) | [Source Code](https://github.com/proofit404/mappers) | [Task Tracker](https://github.com/proofit404/mappers/issues)**

+## Pros

 - Entities are:
   - Single responsibility
   - Interface segregation
   - Testable
 - Automated work with data stores.
 - Prevent serialization process leak into entities.

+## Questions

+If you have any questions, feel free to create an issue in our [Task Tracker](https://github.com/proofit404/mappers/issues).
+We have the [question label](https://github.com/proofit404/mappers/issues?q=is%3Aopen+is%3Aissue+label%3Aquestion) exactly for this purpose.

+## License

+Mappers library is offered under the two clause BSD license.

 <p align="center">&mdash; ⭐️ &mdash;</p>
 <p align="center"><i>The mappers library is part of the SOLID python family.</i></p>